sekhavati/crystalline/README.md

 # Guiding Principles

 1) _**Readable code is maintainable code.**_
-2) Write functions as if you were writing a sentence.
+2) Write code as if you were writing a sentence.
 3) Don't reinvent the wheel when a readable native solution already exists.
 4) Favour brevity but not at the expense of readability.